Improved Extended Regular Expression Matching: Black-Box TNFA Simulation

 \section{Black-Box TNFA Simulation}

 We now show how to plug in any general fast algorithm that can efficiently simulate a TNFA.
-Specifically, given a TNFA $A$ of size $m$, a string $Q$ of length $n$, and two states $s, t$ in $A$, a \emph{TNFA simulation algorithm} outputs every prefix $i$ of $Q$ such that $Q[1,i]$ matches a path from $s$ to $t$.
-Let $t(n,m)$ and $s(n,m)$ denote the time and space, respectively, of the TNFA simulation algorithm.
-Observe that Lemma~\ref{lem:tnfamatchgraph} uses a TNFA simulation algorithm, namely Thompson's algorithm~\cite{Thompson1968}, with $t(n,m) = O(nm)$ and $s(n,m) = O(m)$, to construct the match graph in $O(n^2m)$ time.
+Recall, that given a TNFA $A$ of size $m$, a string $Q$ of length $n$, and two states $s, t$ in $A$, a \emph{TNFA simulation algorithm} outputs every prefix $i$ of $Q$ such that $Q[1,i]$ matches a path from $s$ to $t$.
+Let $T(n,m)$ and $S(n,m)$ denote the time and space, respectively, of the TNFA simulation algorithm.
+Observe that Lemma~\ref{lem:tnfamatchgraph} uses a TNFA simulation algorithm, namely Thompson's algorithm~\cite{Thompson1968}, with $T(n,m) = O(nm)$ and $S(n,m) = O(m)$, to construct the match graph in $O(n^2m)$ time.
 This result is used within our algorithm for the construction of match graphs from TNFAs in case 1 and in case 2, step 2.
-If we plug any general TNFA simulation algorithm into our algorithm, we obtain the following more general form of our result. \begin{theorem} Let $R$ be an extended regular expression of length $m$ containing $k$ extended operators, let $CS$ be the cluster decomposition of the parse tree of $R$, and let $Q$ be a string of length $n$.
-Then, we can solve the extended regular expression matching problem for $R$ and $Q$ in space $O(\frac{n^2 \log k}{w} + \max_{C \in CS} s(n,m_C) + m)$ and time
+If we plug any general TNFA simulation algorithm into our algorithm, we obtain Theorem~\ref{thm:main_reduction}.